 When working on such tasks in the classroom, students need to be encouraged to describe how they see the shapes 'grow' - one student's vision may be very different to another student's vision.
-To find the correct answer to part a of this task, a student may decide that there are nine steps of 2 which need to be added to the starting point of 4, making 22.
-So the correct answer to part b is (n-1) multiplied by 2 and then 4 more, making 2n+2.
+To get from one step of the sequence to the next, 2cm more is added to the perimeter.
+N represents the number in the sequence.
+As 2 is being added each time we are working with the two times table (2, 4, 6, 8 etc.) But this pattern starts at 4, two higher than the start of the two times table.
+Therefore, we have 2n + 2.

-Questions 8 and 9: Swimming Race
+Question 8 and 9: Swimming Race